How to do a Simple Mid-year Homeschool Assessment

 But you can do that.
 After all, you are in charge of your schedule!
 Getting organized is worth your time for things to go more smoothly.

-But if you get into the routine of following some brief, daily habits such as leaving your kitchen sink clean before you go to bed, getting your clothes out the night before, picking up toys daily (even for 15 minuntes), you’ll be amazed at one a difference it makes.
+But if you get into the routine of following some brief, daily habits such as leaving your kitchen sink clean before you go to bed, getting your clothes out the night before, picking up toys daily (even for 15 minuntes), you’ll be amazed at the difference it makes.

 So, should you make time for a mid-year or end of the year homeschool assessment?

 Yes!
 You definitely should.
 After all, doing a mid-year or end of the year homeschool assessment will allow you to look objectively at how your homeschooling is actually going.
-Doing this after every semester or trimester can help you deal with issues while they are on the smaller side and take less time to correct.
+Doing this after every semester, or trimester, or in the middle of your year can help you deal with issues while they are on the smaller side and take less time to correct.

 It will be worth your time, I promise!